 With Labor Day directly behind us, the unofficial start of fall is here.
-Texans know this time of year well: the kids are back in school, temperatures are almost tolerable again, and your nearby coffee spot is trying to pumpkin-spice your morning beverage and it’s time to tackle fall organization.
+Texans know this time of year well: the kids are back in school, temperatures are almost tolerable again, your nearby coffee spot is trying to pumpkin-spice your morning beverage and it’s time to tackle fall organization.

 As if we didn’t see that coming.